rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 Prior to that, and through all of church history, ***chilia etē*** was understood symbolically as an age or an era.
 The same way we say "back in the day" to refer to a period of time and not a literal 1 day, ***ta chilia etē*** was referring to an age, specifically the *messianic age*.

-The interesting part of this passage was not the thousand years, but rather the tribulations, because it directly referenced old testament messianic prophecies (such as in the Book of Daniel) -- which would have been common knowledge to the people in the early church.
+The interesting part of this passage was not the thousand years, but rather the referenced old testament messianic prophecies (such as from the Book of Daniel) -- which would have been common knowledge to the people in the early church.
 To the early Christians, this era known as *ta chilia etē* **was** the messianic age, the penultimate age before final judgment, the time between the first and second coming of Christ.

-Contrast this with millennialist views which do not reference the *messianic age* at all, because they need a separate age from the literal millennium.
+Contrast this with modern millennialist views which do not reference the *messianic age* at all, because they need a separate age from the millennium.
 In practice they'll refer to our current age as the *"church age"* which is separate from the *messianic age*.

 The earliest form of this kind of modern millennialism points back to the utopian views of [the Joachimites](https://en.wikipedia.org/wiki/Joachimites)